Frequently Asked Questions About Crete: Learn All You Need to Know About the Island!

 You can, there are many daily tours from Rethymnon and Heraklion to Santorini.

-Can I drink tap water in Crete or do I need to buy bottled water?
+Can I drink tap water in Crete, or do I need to buy bottled water?

 questions about crete

-We do, all the time.
+We drink tap water all the time.

 But this also depends on you and your taste.